2.2.7 Jobseeker payment & youth allowance verification

 Verification of most recent employment

-If a NSA recipient/claimant was previously employed, details of their most recent employment before approving payment must be confirmed.
+If a JSP recipient/claimant was previously employed, details of their most recent employment before approving payment must be confirmed.

 Explanation: Without this the delegate cannot determine if: